jawerty/AlienFeed/README.md

 $ alienfeed funny -o 11 -l 11
 ```

 The random function opens up a random link from the requested subreddit in a new browser tab (similar to the --open argument).
 Use the optional argument '-r or --random'.
-Example below.
+Example using the r/wtf subreddit.

 ```
 $ alienfeed wtf -r